Carl the Collector: Episodes

+Skyler invites Lotta to a TV party at her home, but Lotta has a resting routing, and is hesitant to tell her about it.
+Lotta and Forrest are partners at a school cook-off.

 Production

 Zachariah OHora, creator of the series, at the 2025 Texas Book Festival in Austin, Texas.

 Zachariah OHora is a commercially successful children's author and illustrator based in Philadelphia, known for his picture books featuring bipedal animals such as Wolfie the Bunny, Niblet & Ralph, and My Cousin Momo.
 In c.
 2015, during a time when PBS Kids was searching for "creators outside its usual pool of talent", Natalie Engel, the Director of Content for Children's Programming, approached OHora, liking his art style, to create a television series.
 At the time, OHora had created a raccoon character called "The Collector", based on OHora's own collecting habits, who had not been used in any of OHora's stories at the time.
 OHora's concept for the series was inspired by a school that his two non-autistic sons went to and that centered around the inclusion model.
 OHora described his experiences with the school as a "lightbulb moment"; he felt what he perceived as stigma surrounding disabilities would diminish if children were exposed to the "spectrum of humanity".

 According to OHora, "it took a while to get the concept completely right and fleshed out"; he cited his occupation as a writer and believing the series' creation was not guaranteed.
 PBS Kids would later greenlight Carl the Collector for 40 episodes, half of which were completed by November 2024, with OHora serving as executive producer.
 Fuzzytown, the fictional setting of Carl the Collector, is modeled after Narberth, Pennsylvania, the residence of the show's creator.
 Carl the Collector was produced by Fuzzytown Productions and Spiffy Pictures, both of which hired neurodivergent people in a variety of occupations for the production team.
 The child characters are portrayed by child actors.
 Both autistic characters, Carl and Lotta, are portrayed by autistic child actors; Kai Barham and Maddy McIlwain, respectively.
 Yowza!
 Animation produced the pilot and later animated the series, replicating OHora's art style and using the Toon Boom programs Harmony and Storyboard Pro.